Thursday, September 22, 2022

 Monday night brought the 1978 Emmy Awards Presentations.
 Newsday, as always, offered a ballot showing the major nominees, denoting the picks of their esteemed TV critic (wait, was there really such a thing?)
 Marvin Kitman.

 Another ad, but this time it's CBS (local channel 2, WCBS, more specifically) touting the British-produced Bonkers! with the Hudson Brothers.
+There’s a lot going on there.

 Here's Tuesday afternoon, mainly for the kinda-neat television rental ad, but also because I enjoyed the Frankie & Annette beach party movies, both on the WABC 4:30 Movie and when they aired late at night.